FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Abstract

 \section{Abstract}

-Device-side Large Language Models (LLMs) have witnessed explosive growth, offering higher privacy and availability compared to cloud-side LLMs.
-During LLM inference, both model weights and user data are valuable, and attackers may even compromise the OS kernel to steal them.
+Device-side Large Language Models (LLMs) have grown explosively, offering stronger privacy and higher availability than their cloud-side counterparts.
+During LLM inference, both the model weights and the user data are valuable, and attackers may compromise the OS kernel to steal them.
 ARM TrustZone is the de facto hardware-based isolation technology on mobile devices, used to protect sensitive applications from a compromised OS.
-However, protecting LLM inference with TrustZone incurs significant overhead due to its inflexible isolation of memory and the NPU.
+However, protecting LLM inference with TrustZone incurs significant overhead to both the secure inference and the normal aplications, due to two challenges: the inflexible resource isolation and the inefficient secure resource management.

-To address these challenges, this paper introduces {\sys}, a fast and secure LLM serving system for mobile devices.
-It first introduces a Flexible Resource Isolation mechanism to construct Flexible Secure Memory ({\mem}) and Flexible Secure NPU ({\npu}).
-Both memory pages and the NPU can be efficiently switched between unprotected and protected modes.
-Based on these mechanisms, {\sys} designs a fast and secure LLM inference framework within TrustZone's secure world.
-The LLM-Aware Memory Management and Secure Inference Pipeline are introduced to accelerate inference.
-A Multi-Model Scheduler is proposed to optimize multi-model workflows.
+To address these challenges, this paper presents {\sys}, a fast and secure LLM inference system for mobile devices.
+The key idea is to decouple the access permission from the management permission of secure resources, so that the normal-world OS cannot access them but can still manage them as usual.
+First, {\sys} introduces a Recallable Resource Isolation mechanism to construct Recallable Secure Memory ({\mem}) and a Recallable Secure NPU ({\npu}).
+They can only be accessed by the secure world, but can be efficiently allocated and reclaimed by the normal-world OS.
+Based on them, {\sys} further introduces a {\sys} Framework to run secure LLM inference in the secure world.
+It works together with the normal-world OS to perform cooperative secure memory management.
 We implement a prototype of {\sys} and compare it with two TrustZone-based strawman designs.
-The results show that {\sys} achieves an average $10.05\times$ speedup in Time to First Token (TTFT) compared to the strawman, and an average $2.44\times$ TTFT speedup compared to an optimized strawman with pipeline and secure NPU enabled.
-For multi-model agent workflows, the end-to-end speedup is up to $24.30\times$ and $4.05\times$ compared to the strawman and optimized strawman, respectively.
+The results show that {\sys} achieves average TTFT speedups of 10.05$\times$ over the strawman and 2.44$\times$ over an optimized strawman.